By Wayne Erbsen

 - Determination.
 Chances are, a strong-headed and focused person who really wants to learn to play will be successful in achieving their goal.
 If you’re the kind of person who persists despite all obstacles, then learning to play the guitar will be a piece of cake for you.

-- Instructional Materials.
+- Instructional materials.
 People seem to differ on the best way to learn to play guitar.
 That’s because people have different styles of learning.
 Some do best by watching YouTube videos, and there’s no shortage of those.
 Others prefer having a flesh-and-blood guitar teacher, and that is certainly a good idea if you live close enough to a great teacher.
 Finally, there are those people who benefit by working at their own pace with a well-written guitar instruction book.
 The trick is finding the right book that teaches the style of guitar that you want to play.

-If you’re a little further along than a complete novice on the guitar, I suggest my Flatpicking Guitar for the Complete Ignoramus.
-This 80 page book has coil binding which makes it lay flat, and comes with a CD.
-It takes a beginner on a musical adventure that includes over 40 well-known flatpicking guitar tunes including Amazing Grace, Arkansas Traveler, Bury Me Beneath the Willow, House of the Rising Sun, In the Pines, Keep on the Sunny Side, Little Rosewood Casket, Man of Constant Sorrow, Red River Valley Wildwood Flower and Will the Circle Be Unbroken.
-This book & CD set is $22.95, and is available as a paperback and downloadable PDF on our website.
+If you’re a little further along than a complete novice, I suggest Flatpicking Guitar for the Complete Ignoramus.
+This 80-page book takes the beginner on a musical adventure that includes more than 40 well-known flatpicking guitar tunes including Arkansas Traveler, Bury Me Beneath the Willow, House of the Rising Sun, In the Pines, Man of Constant Sorrow, Red River Valley, Wildwood Flower, and Will the Circle Be Unbroken.
+The book has a spiral binding and comes with an audio CD and a link to download or stream mp3s.